 The very start of the clip also showed footage of apartment towers in ruins.

 The Last of Us HBO show plot

 HBO has released an official synopsis of the show which reads: "The story takes place 20 years after modern civilization has been destroyed.
 Joel, a hardened survivor, is hired to smuggle Ellie, a 14-year-old girl, out of an oppressive quarantine zone.
 What starts as a small job soon becomes a brutal, heartbreaking journey, as they both must traverse across the U.S. and depend on each other for survival."

 This will of course sound very familiar to anyone who has played through The Last of Us video game on either PS3 or PS4, as it’s literally the exact same storyline that game follows.
 This at least confirms that the show seems to be aiming to be faithful to the source material.

-In a recent interview with IGN (opens in new tab) Druckmann gave us further hints about how the show might differ from the video game.
+In an interview with IGN (opens in new tab), Druckmann gave us further hints about how the show might differ from the video game.
 He confirmed that dialogue has been directly lifted from the game, but that some episodes would “deviate greatly to much better effect because we are dealing with a different medium“.